ClayStack/claystack-docs/docs/clay/IGD.md

 ## Bonus Mission

 ### Referral
-Users can earn 10% of other users' base Clay Points by referring them using their unique referral link.
+Users can earn 10% of other users base Clay Points by referring them using their unique referral link.
 To generate your referral link and receive a share of the referred entities' rewards, the user must be a csETH holder.

+### Leaderboard
+Users can earn enhanced Clay Points rewards by attaining a top position on the Leaderboard.
+Users can secure their position by depositing ETH.
+The higher and longer the position is held, the more Clay Points the user earns.
+The Leaderboard position refreshes every 48 hours.

 ### More Mission Coming Soon